ZayedAlharthi/pdsnd_github/README.md

 # How to run the project
 * Clone the project
 * Prerequisite
-    * You must have installed python and the pandas library.
+    * You must have python and pandas library installed.
 * Run the project
     * Open the terminal
     * And run